 Jail, 1950s (History of the Town of Hillsborough)

-While a handsome Neoclassical Revival building, I am primarily noting that reports of this building's demise have been greatly exagerated.
+While a handsome Neoclassical Revival building, previous reports of this building's demise have been greatly exagerated.
 Stuart Dunaway notes in his "History of Town Lots - Addendum 2015" rather emphatically that "the building shown on the post card does not exist today."

-The building was constructed in 1925 as a replacement for the old (fifth) jail and Mayor's office (with its jail cells) that stood to the south of the 1845 courthouse on courthouse square.
-The architect was Milburn, Heister, & Company (of Asheville), and the contractor was W. H. & T. H. Lawrence (of Durham).
+The building was constructed in 1925-26 as a replacement for the old (fifth) jail and Mayor's office (with its jail cells) that stood to the south of the 1845 courthouse on courthouse square.
+The architect was Milburn, Heister, & Company (of Durham), and the contractor was W. H. & T. H. Lawrence (also of Durham).
+The plumbing contract was awarded to John L. Foister, the heating to T. C. Miles, and the electrical to the Clinard Electric Company.
+The jail cells and related security features were constructed by the Pauly Jail Building Company of St. Louis, MO.

 1943 Sanborn map, showing the county jail.